joshbruce/fourth-earth-raw/public/extensions/content.md

 Sometimes a failure isn't a total failure (and it's not a critical failure); same with success.
 This is where complications and partials come in.

-A character reaches for a glass; they fail.
-Well, they grabbed the glass but didn't realize the bottom had cracked, it stayed on the table.
-As they dragged it up to their lips juice splattered all over the countertop, the floor, their shoes, and the bottoms of their pant legs.

-The recommendation for determining is the same as for using criticality, add a die to the pool; with a change.
-To allow this extension to be used with criticality, the same die would be rolled, only rolling the highest value on the die would result in a complication or partial.
-The character succeeds, with a complication (sprained ankle while climbing a tree); or, fails, with partially accomplishing their goal (still on the ground, but found an easier route).
-This also allows complications and partials to be used *without* criticality.
+A character successfully climbs a tree with the complication of twisting their ankle on the way up.
+A character fails to climb a tree but realizes there's an easier path.

+Guidelines:

+1. Consider using the same dies as you would for criticality, only it's a different target number.
+2. Complications and partials should be usable with or *without* the criticality extension.

 Complications and partials do not change the success or failure, just the means and amount by which the failure or success occurs.